- 1. "Surver" resume

 Your resume also definitely shouldn’t include sensitive information such as your nationality, date of birth, or marital status because this information can put you at risk of employment discrimination.

-Instead, the language used on your resume should be professional and clear.
+Instead, use professional and clear language on your resume.
 The goal is to make it as easy as possible for employers to understand what you accomplished and how.

-The difference between a good vs bad resume
+The difference between a good and a bad resume

-Ultimately, you know you’ve written a good resume if it helps land you a job.
-However, there are certain qualities that the best resumes share in common:
+You know you’ve written a good resume if it helps land you a job.
+Beyond that, though, there are certain qualities that the best resumes share in common:

 Good Resume